-Certain crimes are taken less seriously by the courts.
+The courts take many crimes less seriously than others.
 This is demonstrated by very light sentences.
 Often, rather than have a trial, the prosecutors and the defense lawyers just agree on a “plea bargain“.
 The criminal gets a slap on the wrist, such as probation, in return for a “guilty” plea.
 In theory, this saves the prosecutors time with which to go after crimes that exact more severe sentences from the courts.
 In reality, these prosecutors don’t go after anything except for coffee on their coffee breaks.

 Police, in turn, must use their time more efficiently to apprehend criminals.
 Therefore, they shy away from referring criminal infractions to crown prosecutors when it has been the experience of the police that those prosecutors are unlikely to lay charges against the individual.

-Criminals are very aware of how certain crimes are viewed by the courts.
+Criminals are very aware of how the courts view certain crimes.
 They actually tailor their crimes accordingly.
 Therefore, whenever possible, they commit their crimes in a manner in which they will receive the least punishment if caught.

-For instance, if an individual is caught with marijuana, the criminal knows that carrying an ounce of that weed in bulk will bring about a very minor sentence for simple possession, as opposed to having that exact same amount of weed divided up into $20 baggies with could bring a charge of “Possession for the Purpose of Trafficking”.
+For instance, if an individual is caught with pot, he/she knows that carrying an ounce in bulk will bring about a very minor sentence for simple possession as opposed to having that exact same amount divided up into $20 baggies.
+The latter could bring a charge of “Possession for the Purpose of Trafficking”.
 That is a far more serious charge.